Asteroid User Guide

 let statement dereferences the pattern stored in variable

-and uses the pattern to match against the term
+and uses the pattern to match against the value

 Here we look at three examples of how first-class patterns can add to a developer’s programming toolbox.